 - Decreased energy efficiency until the repairs bring your system up to optimal operating conditions;

 - More expensive AC repairs once the technician is called;

 - Reduced system life, leading to a costly replacement system.

 The refrigerant that may still be circulating in some Phoenix air conditioning systems, R-22, went under the brand name Freon.
 It has been phased out of new systems since Jan.
 1, 2015, but can still legally be added to old systems still using it.
 A central air conditioner should never need “topping off” with refrigerant because the chemical circulates through condensers and evaporators without degrading.

 The only reason your system loses refrigerant is if you have a leak and topping off will do nothing to solve the problem.
 A Freon leak can also harm the atmosphere.
 Do-it-yourself products are just as bad as having an unscrupulous technician tell you your system needs more coolant.
 The real answer is prompt, professional air conditioning repairs from a local HVAC contractor.

 ACE Home Services

 Other ways to improve your system’s energy efficiency and cooling effectiveness are only a telephone call away.
-Contact us at Ace Home Services today at (602) 943-2000 to allow us to help you get your system in perfect shape, this summer and for many more to come.
+Contact us at Ace Home Services today at (602) 428-3341 to allow us to help you with air conditioner maintenance to get your system in perfect shape, this summer and for many more to come.